-- 12. The Debtors are authorized and empowered to take such actions as may be necessary and appropriate to implement the terms of this Interim Order. - 13.
-The Court finds and determines that the requirements of Bankruptcy Rule 6003 are satisfied and the relief requested herein is necessary to avoid immediate and irreparable harm. - 14.
-Notwithstanding Bankruptcy Rule 6004(h), this Interim Order shall be effective and enforceable immediately upon entry hereof.

-15. This Court shall retain jurisdiction with respect to all matters related to the interpretation or impl ementation of this Interim Order.
-Dated: Wilm ington, l Delaware, 2024 UNITED STATES BANKRUPTCY JUDGE
+- 13. The Debtors are authorized to take any and all actions necessary to effectuate the relief granted herein. - 14.
+The requirements of Bankruptcy Rule 6003 are satisfied because the relief requested in the Motion is necessary to avoid immediate and irreparable harm to the Debtors. - 15.
+Notwithstanding any applicability of Bankruptcy Rule 6004(h), the terms and conditions of this Interim Order shall be effective and enforceable immediately upon its entry. - 16.
+Notice of the Motion as provided therein shall be deemed good and sufficient and the requirements of Bankruptcy Rule 6004(a) and the Local Rules are satisfied by such notice. - 17.
+The Court retains jurisdiction with respect to all matters arising from or related to the interpretation or implementation of this Order.

-Exhibit B
+EXHIBIT B